kaylh/old-RetroBat-obsolete/readme.md

 ## 📌 Presentation

 RetroBat is a Windows softwares distribution dedicated to retrogaming and emulation.
-It provides fully configured EmulationStation frontend with all emulators needed to have the best retrogaming experience on your Windows PC.
+It provides a fully configured EmulationStation frontend and advanced integration of many emulators with their options directly accessible from the interface menus.
+RetroBat is all you need to have the best retrogaming experience on your Windows PC !

 With RetroBat you will be quickly able to run your games from a ROMs collection and save your time to play.

-RetroBat is designed to be portable.
-That means you can start it from HDD or from any removable storage device, as long as you do it on a computer that meets the requirements.
+RetroBat is portable.
+That means you can run it from any storage device as long as you do this on a computer that meets the requirements.

 ## 💻 System Requirements